dead-pets/lpgrabber/README.rst

 TODO
 ----

+- add some speed by running requests in parallel
 - for milestone we need two filters: one for main bugtasks and one for tasks on particular series
 - basic usage instruction
 - unit tests with mocks for main cases